tum-pbs/PhiFlow/README.md

 ## Contributions

 Contributions are welcome!
-Check out [this document](documentation/Contributing.md) for some guidelines.
+Check out [this document](documentation/Contributing.md) for guidelines.

 ## Acknowledgements